 Electroactive polymers (EAPs) are soft materials whose shape is changed in response to the voltage stimulus.
 They can be used as actuators or sensors.
 Several researchers have introduced different materials and methods for assembling EAPs.
 Now it is generally accepted that the porous structure of electrodes with possibly high specific area can greatly improve the actuation performance.
 In this paper, a carbon aerogel is introduced as a new material for fabrication of nanoporous electrodes for EAP actuators.
 Using the direct assembly process (DAP), carbon ionic-liquid EAPs with either activated or non-activated carbon aerogel electrodes are synthesized.
 Their electrochemical and electromechanical characteristics are presented and compared to our recently reported actuators based on carbide-derived carbon and activated carbon electrodes.
 The results shows that our newly developed actuators with non-activated carbon aerogel electrodes and activated carbon aerogel electrodes have maximum strains of 1.3% and 1.1%, respectively, which are comparable to our previously reported actuators and also any other low-voltage driven EAP actuators.

-Keywords: Actuator; Electroactive polymer; EAP; Ionic Polymer Metal Composite; Nafion; Carbon Aerogel; Carbon Electrode; Carbide Derived Carbon.
+Keywords: Actuator; Electroactive polymer; EAP;; Nafion; Carbon Aerogel; Carbon Electrode; Carbide Derived Carbon.

 1. Introduction

-Electroactive polymer (EAP) actuators have been extensively studied during the recent decade.
-Their soft, flexible structure and ability to respond quickly with large bending deformations makes them attractive for a wide range of applications including biomimetics, robotics, micro-electromechanical systems, and medical devices.
+Electroactive polymer (EAP) actuators have soft, flexible structure.
+Their ability to respond quickly with large bending deformations makes them attractive for a wide range of applications including biomimetics, robotics, micro-electromechanical systems, and medical devices.
 EAPs may have several configurations and can be manufactured using variety of different materials.
 Based on the actuation mechanism, they are generally divided into two principal classes: electronic EAPs, e.g. dielectric elastomers, in which the actuation is initiated by electric field or Coloumb forces, and ionic EAPs, in which the actuation is produced by displacement of ions inside the polymer [].

 One of the most widely studied ionic EAPs are ionic polymer-metal composites (IPMCs), which typically consist of thin ionic polymer membrane (e.g. NafionTM) plated on both faces with noble metal (Pt or Au) electrodes.
 When the voltage is applied to the electrodes, the IPMC undergoes a large bending deflection [].
 However, IPMCs in their conventional configuration suffer from several issues like time-consuming and expensive manufacturing process (i. e. electroless plating of noble metals) [], platinum layer cracks under continuous actuation [], processing of gold is relatively complex and gives results with low reproducibility, water as a solvent inside the polymer decomposes when operated at higher voltage, which in turn degrades the actuation properties [].